CLICK SHOW MORE FOR PROCEDURE

 8. Sand to your highest grit sandpaper

-9. Mask the entire neck leaving only the fretboard uncovered(body too if neck through)
+9. Mask the entire neck leaving only the fretboard uncovered(body also if neck through)

 - Tape the ENTIRE side of the neck, even where the side of the fretboard with the dot indicators show.